 You have seen how the selection of stories can be influenced by the institutions of production and newsworthiness criteria.
 Now it is time to examine how conventional uses of journalistic language affects the presentation of news stories.
 The most important concepts in this section are emotive language, euphemism and vague language and you will also learn about the distinctions between broadsheet and tabloid journalism.
-Read the following pieces to clarify what these terms all mean and learn how to both recognise them and to consider their effects:
+Read the following pieces to clarify what these terms all mean, learn how to both recognise them and to consider their effects: